 Flavors Hook Kids in Maine

-Tobacco use in Maine has skyrocketed, fueled largely by e-cigarette use (also known as “vaping”).
-Tobacco companies have developed an array of candy and fruit-flavored products in colorful packaging to attract new users and mask the harsh taste of tobacco.
-The tobacco industry knows that 95% of adult smokers start by age 21.
-Flavors aren’t for adults, flavors hook kids and keep them using tobacco.
+Tobacco companies have developed an array of menthol, mint, candy, and fruit-flavored products in colorful packaging to attract new users and keep them using tobacco.
+The tobacco industry knows that 95% of adult smokers start by age 21, so these flavored products aren’t for adults.
+Flavors hook kids!

 1 in 4